2-in-1 laptop: Terminology

+Forms

 2-in-1 convertible

-2-in-1 convertibles are tablets with the ability to rotate, fold, or slide the keyboard behind the display.
-On most devices, the hinge is situated at the display and keyboard junction.
-However, the Dell XPS Duo is unique in that the display sits in a frame that allows the screen to be spun.
+2-in-1 convertibles are tablets with in which the keyboard can be rotated, folded, or slid behind the display.
+On most devices, the hinge is at the junction of the display and the keyboard.
+In the Dell XPS Duo, uniquely, the display sits in a spinning frame.

 Netvertible

 Rotational-convertible format is where in addition to the conventional hinging action, the central single hinge mechanism is also able to rotate about a central axis perpendicular to the keyboard surface, such that the laptop can be turned into a thick tablet.
 Most netvertibles have the option to support active (electromagnetic) stylus and/or touch screen (resistive or capacitive), some being ruggedized such as Panasonic Toughbook CF series.
 Other examples include Toshiba Portege M7xx, Fujitsu LifeBook T series and HP EliteBook Revolve series.

 2-in-1 detachable

 2-in-1 detachable are devices with detachable keyboards.
 In most cases, the keyboard part provides few, if any, additional features (most often a touchpad, as in the HP Spectre x2).
 However, the keyboards of some detachable provide additional features similar to those of a docking station such as additional I/O-ports and supplementary batteries.
 For instance, the Surface Book can leverage the discrete GPU in the keyboard upon the keyboard's connection.

 When connected to the keyboard, the display of the detachable can either be free-standing on the hinge or require external support, often in the form of a kickstand.
 Novel ways of providing external support include the bending frame and locking mechanism of the HP Spectre x2.

 Though the keyboard is usually bundled with the purchase of a 2-in-1 detachable, it is occasionally deemed an optional accessory by manufacturers in order to minimize the starting price of a device.
 In such cases the 2-in-1 detachable is often displayed with its complementary keyboard in advertisements and promotional materials.
 This is true for all devices of the Surface and Surface Pro lines.